bblfsh/uast-viewer/docs/cases/with_source_code.md

 The library provides Source Code Editor and High Ordered Component to connect it to UAST Viewer.

+Features:

+- Highlight related code on node hover
+- Highlight related node on change of cursor
+- Scroll code to highlighted position on click on node

 ```js
 const { Editor, withUASTEditor } = require('uast-viewer');